Penn Presbyterian Medical Center

 Penn Presbyterian Medical Center - Philadelphia, PA

 Penn Presbyterian Medical Center is a detox and addiction treatment facility located at 51 North 39 Street, Wright Saunders Building in the 19104 zip code of Philadelphia, PA.
-As a detox center, it offers alcohol detox, opioid detox and meth detox.
-The treatment program at Penn Presbyterian Medical Center includes hospital inpatient treatment, long term inpatient treatment and residential treatment.
+As a detox center, it offers opioid detox, benzodiazepines detox and meth detox.
+The treatment program at Penn Presbyterian Medical Center includes residential treatment, hospital inpatient detoxification and inpatient detoxification.
 It accepts men and women into their treatment and detox program.

 Address: 51 North 39 Street, Wright Saunders Building, Philadelphia, PA 19104